1fedotov/llm-chat-backend/README.md

         content: String
     }
 ```
-## How this data model supports session and message queries
-Messages are saved into Session document's ```history``` field.
-Queries are implemented via agent's middleware which reads and writes the database.
-Basically it is a simplified MongoDBSaver which saves checkpoints to the database and read it before the llm call.
-The diagram below displays the sequence of ```POST 'chat/:sessionID'``` request.
+## Session & Message Handling
+Messages are embedded within the ```history``` field of the Session document.
+The data flow is managed via a custom agent middleware that mimics a **MongoDBSaver**.
+It functions as a checkpoint system: reading the session history before the LLM call and persisting the updated history immediately after.

+## Sequence: ```POST 'chat/:sessionID'```

 ```mermaid
 sequenceDiagram